 Spread spectrum transmissions achieve greater robustness than single channel transmissions by distributing their signals across a wider frequency range.
-There are two main spread spectrum technologies:
+The main spread spectrum technologies are:

-- 1. Direct sequence spread spectrum (DSSS)- where a signal is sent at low power over a broad range of frequencies simultaneously (as used in WiFi wireless networks). - Frequency hopping spread sprectrum (FHSS) where a signal is transmitted at a relatively high power at a coded series of different frequencies, known to both transmitter and receiver (as used in 'bluetooth' devices, and in Renishaw's RMP60 radio probe system).
+- 1. Direct Sequence Spread Spectrum (DSSS) where a signal is sent at low power over a broad range of frequencies simultaneously (as used in WiFi wireless networks). - 2.
+Frequency Hopping Spread Spectrum (FHSS) where a signal is transmitted at a relatively high power at a coded series of different frequencies, known to both transmitter and receiver (as used in 'bluetooth' devices, and in Renishaw's 'QE' radio probe system). - 3.
+Chirp Spread Spectrum (CSS) a spread spectrum technique that uses wideband linear frequency modulated signals (chirps).
+It is mostly used for long range data transmission applications (such as LoRaWAN) and when two-way ranging or distance monitoring is required. - 4.
+Ultra-Wide Band (UWB) a technology that uses nanosecond pulses broadcast across a wide bandwidth (>500MHz) to achieve short-range, high-bandwidth communications, with the added capability of precise ranging.
+This technology is increasing being used within mobile phone devices and is predominately used for the tracking of 'tags'.